otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13a-firebase-auth-google.md

 Firstly, open **bottom-navigation-auth** in **Android Studio**.
 Familarise yourself with the code.

-## How to Implement Firebase Authentication in your Application
+## How to Implement Firebase Google Authentication in your Application

 ### build.gradle (Module)